-- To foster curricular innovation through collaborative partnerships between faculty, staff, and students. - To build educational awareness, knowledge, and skills about innovative pedagogies and curriculum development - To provide opportunities to learn and implement evidence-based pedagogies to facilitate dynamic, inclusive, and equitable educational environments across the institution - To support educators in varied institutional roles, at different career stages, and working in a multitude of disciplinary areas. - To promote scholarship across field areas including research on teaching, learning, and educational development.
+- To foster curricular innovation through collaborative partnerships between faculty, staff, and students. - To build educational awareness, knowledge, and skills about innovative pedagogies and curriculum development. - To provide opportunities to learn and implement evidence-based pedagogies to facilitate dynamic, inclusive, and equitable educational environments across the institution. - To support educators in varied institutional roles, at different career stages, and working in a multitude of disciplinary areas. - To promote scholarship across field areas including research on teaching, learning, and educational development.

-The CCT is directed by Ryan Raul Bañagale (Associate Professor and Chair of Music) in his role as an ACM Mellon Academic Leadership Fellow.
-The Mentoring Alliance Program is directed by Scott Krzych (Associate Professor and Chair of Film and Media Studies).
+The CCT is directed by Ryan Raul Bañagale (Associate Professor of Music) in his role as an ACM Mellon Academic Leadership Fellow and Assistant Dean of Faculty.
+Jessica Hunter serves as Associate Director of the CCT, with a focus on connectivity in educational opportunities across the college.
+The Mentoring Alliance Program is directed by Scott Krzych (Associate Professor of Film and Media Studies).
 Lead Instructional Coaches, Tina Valtierra (Associate Professor of Education) and Santiago Guerra (Associate Professor of Southwest Studies) organize and facilitate the Instructional Coaching Program.
-Cindy Santiago (Administrative Assistant, Office of the Dean of the Faculty) provides support for all CCT programming.
+The Creativity and Innovation program is directed by Kris Stanec (Senior Lecturer Emerita in Education) with Program Coordination support by Madeline Brooks.

-New faculty members are immediately a part of several Crown programs, including the 2-day New Faculty Orientation (see key dates section below) and the Mentoring Alliance Program (MAP).
+New faculty members are immediately a part of several Crown programs, including the 3-day New Faculty Orientation (see key dates section below) and the Mentoring Alliance Program (MAP).
 You will receive information about the orientation and MAP as we get closer to the start of the academic year.
 The New Faculty Orientation and MAP are designed to complement support within your academic department or program.
 Look out for email announcements through the all-faculty listserv and check out "Today at CC," a campus email digest, about CCT events, programs, and opportunities.